-Will and I had just returned from backpacking around the globe.
+My then-boyfriend/now-ex and I had just returned from backpacking around the globe.
 I think that’s awesome.
 But as it turns out, bankers don’t look kindly on unconventional lives.

 But we kept trying.
 Here’s my little secret: keep trying until someone says yes.

 Even if you want to claw your eyeballs out in the process.